tobek/laminae/17-nep.md

 - vs NGP - power vs empathy
 - perfection, precision
-- interesting rooms, procedures to test and improve stuff -->
+- interesting rooms, procedures to test and improve stuff
+- such intensity and devotion that they teeter on the precipice of insanity?
+-->